khaddict/khaddict-com/README.md

 # khaddict-com

 Static site content (HTML/CSS/JS) for the khaddict.com site family: `www`, `blog`, `images`, `projects`, plus the shared 404 page and a standalone VPS fallback page.
-Pages are authored as Jinja2 templates and rendered to static HTML by `build.py`; the rendered output is what actually ships, but it isn't committed. `templates/` is the only source of truth.
+Pages are authored as Jinja2 templates and rendered to static HTML by `build.py`; `templates/` is the only source of truth.
+The rendered output isn't committed, with one exception: `vps-fallback/index.html` (see "vps-fallback" below).

 This repo holds no infrastructure.
 It's packaged as a Helm chart (`Chart.yaml` + `files/`) published to `oci://ghcr.io/khaddict/charts` and pulled in as a subchart dependency by [`voidnode`](https://github.com/khaddict/voidnode)'s `argocd/apps/khaddict` chart, which reads the rendered files via `(index .Subcharts "khaddict-com").Files.Get`.